dangreco/ha-card-workbench/README.md

 - [ ] Allow emulation/usage of Home Assistant events & services
 - [ ] Implement native Lovelace Cards
+- [ ] Visual/Code config editor switch

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)